-This comprehensive industry text was written by Paul Reed QC with contributions from the Hardwicke Construction Team.
+This comprehensive industry text was written by Paul Reed QC with contributions from the Gatehouse Chambers Construction Team.

 The second edition is essential reading for both lawyers and insurance brokers in the field of construction insurance.
 Building on its reputation as the definitive reference for practitioners, and updated with respect to the Insurance Act of 2015, Construction All Risks is the go-to guide looking for answers in construction insurance.

 - Covers the fundamentals of Construction All Risks Insurance from its origins to current day practice, going through the processes and pitfalls involved in CAR claims

 - Contains comprehensive practical advice for those dealing with CAR insurance claims, with coverage of disputes and the application of insurance law to commercial insurances

 - Explains the need for insurance and highlights particular areas for concern such as Institute Cargo Clauses and Aviation

 - Examines the structure of CAR policies, giving practical advice on the drafting and construction of various clauses